chetana-vyas/Product_Reviews_Analysis_NLP_Unsupervised_Learning/MVP.md

 ### Target
 * RATING - will be used later to build a Binary Classification, put the reviews into 2 buckets - Customers that are 'Happy' or 'Disappointed' with the product.

-I have done text preprocessing using NLTK (Tokenization, Stemming), Topic Modelling using

-Here's the list of top 30 topics I found using LDA.
+I have done text preprocessing using NLTK (Tokenization, Stemming), Topic Modelling.
+Here's the list of top 30 topics visualization using pyLDAvis library.

 ![topics](https://github.com/chetana-vyas/Unsupervised_Learning/blob/main/images/top-30-topics.PNG)